DHC Corporation: Controversy

-Anti-Korean statements by CEO and withdrawal from Korea
+Anti-Korean statements by founder and withdrawal from Korea

-In 2020 and 2021, CEO Yoshiaki Yoshida made statements considered offensive to Korean people.
+In 2020 and 2021, founder and then-CEO Yoshiaki Yoshida made statements considered offensive to Korean people.
 They included promoting DHC's employment of "pure Japanese" staff and models without Korean heritage, use of the pejorative term "チョン" on DHC's official Instagram, and negatively describing their appearance.
 This has generated backlash and was followed by the company's exit from South Korea at the end of 2021.
+After DHC was acquired by Orix in 2023, he briefly remained as chairman, but stepped down by the end of the year after another controversy.
+He retains no ties to DHC.